“Already at the beginning it becomes clear: he burns for it, has devoted himself to the music with body and soul (..)” — Pforzheimer Zeitung

 “Fascinating was the emotional and atmospheric density, the artistic sensibility that the orchestra and Helmuth Reichel Silva expressed, ultimately leading to a passionate performance (..)” — Dresdner Neueste Nachrichten

-Born in 1983 in Santiago de Chile, Helmuth Reichel Silva started his musical education at the age of five, attending the Conservatorio Nacional de Música in Santiago, moving later to Germany to continue his studies.
+Born in Santiago de Chile, Helmuth Reichel Silva started his musical education at the age of five, attending the Conservatorio Nacional de Música in Santiago, moving later to Germany to continue his studies.
 An accomplished violinist, he received his Soloist Diploma from the Hochschule für Musik Würzburg and served as violinist in the Stuttgart Philharmonic and Gelsenkirchen Opera House from 2007 to 2010, before going into conducting with Per Borin at the State University of Music and Performing Arts Stuttgart and Sebastian Tewinkel at the State University of Music Trossingen, where he finished his musical training.
 Helmuth Reichel Silva received valuable musical impulses from Jonathan Nott, Mariss Jansons and Dennis Russell Davies, furthermore he has attended masterclasses by Jorma Panula, Yuji Yuasa, Rodolfo Fischer and Yuuko Amanuma.
 He was laureate of the Dirigentenpodium Baden-Württemberg Conducting Program, which gives young conductors the opportunity to work with leading orchestras in Germany.